 Leann Walsh is a partner in the firm's Raleigh office where she is a member of the labor, employment, and workplace safety practice group and health care practice group.
+She co-leads the firm’s OFCCP and Affirmative Action Compliance area of focus.
 She is licensed to practice law in both North Carolina and Massachusetts.

-Leann focuses her practice on counseling domestic and international businesses and private equity firms on difficult employee relations issues, conducting internal employment investigations, and defending employers in civil and administration employment litigation matters.
-Her client base spans numerous industries and sizes, from not-for-profit organizations to start-up businesses to publicly traded companies, with concentrations in health care, higher education, technology, and life science.
+Leann focuses her practice on counseling domestic and international businesses and private equity firms and their portfolio companies on difficult employee relations issues, conducting internal employment investigations, and defending employers in civil and administration employment litigation matters.
+Her client base spans numerous industries and sizes, from not-for-profit organizations to start-up businesses to publicly traded companies, with concentrations in health care, technology, life science, and financial services.

-She regularly advises clients regarding complex labor and employment issues relating to mergers and acquisitions and has advised on employment issues in more than one hundred and eighty transactions during her career.
+She regularly advises clients regarding complex labor and employment issues relating to mergers and acquisitions and has advised on employment issues in hundreds of transactions during her career.
 She also helps to lead the firm's collaborative initiative between its employment law and corporate law practice groups.

 Leann is dedicated to partnering with clients to ensure that they are able to accomplish their business objectives while remaining in compliance with employment laws and maintaining positive employee relations.
 Leann is passionate about providing clients both legal and practical business-related advice on improving their workplace culture, morale, diversity, inclusion, and equity.
 Throughout her career, Leann has worked with clients to help them successfully navigate through varying business climates—from economic downturns, layoffs, and furloughs, to rapid growth, expansion, and acquisitions.